 This recipe for homemade Tonkatsu with Iberian comes to snap the recipes of appetizers special and easy for the holidays.
 I have to tell you that I have brought it me of one of my favorite Asian.
 It is of the Chuka Ramen Bar Rodrigo García Fonseca and John Husby.

-I met Rodrigo one night in my dear "Sacha" (my favorite definitely in Madrid by thousand reasons), those that are recorded because they know to glory, making the time pass without even realizing you and suddenly, is the time to go to breakfast.
+I met Rodrigo one night in my beloved "Sacha" (my favorite undoubtedly in Madrid for a thousand reasons), one of those that remain engraved because they taste like glory, that make time pass without realizing it and that suddenly, it is time to go almost to breakfast.
 It's a guy fantastic (the two are, Sacha and Rodrigo) and to tell the truth, we do not stop laugh with thousands of things.

 At that time I had already been in his restaurant, in which I drew the eye to this Tonkatsu home with Iberian, since then have become, because we love that kitchen cosmopolitan Japanese come from China with a very successful fusion of flavors and ingredients (fantastic ramen and the dim sum).
 You have to go!